TheresaLui/SelfHelpContent_v2/articles/problemscopingques.sql/problemscopingques-sql-security-permissions-and-accesscontrol.md

          "id":"granted_permissions",
          "order":30,
          "controlType":"multilinetextbox",
-         "displayLabel":"What are the permissions granted or existing for the user?", "infoBalloonText":"You can found the permissions by using SSMS for specific user role", "required":false
+         "displayLabel":"What are the permissions or access granted for existing user?", "infoBalloonText":"You can found the permissions by using SSMS for specific user role", "required":false
       },